What is a Proton Pump Inhibitor (PPI)?

 Acid controllers (H2 receptor blockers) and proton pump inhibitors can both help decrease the amount of stomach acid your body produces.
-Unlike antacids, which treat the symptoms of heartburn by simply neutralizing existing acid, acid controllers and PPIs treat the issue at the source, so you don’t feel the effects of stomach acid to begin with.
+Unlike antacids, which treat the symptoms of heartburn by simply neutralizing existing acid, acid controllers and PPIs treat the issue at the source, so you don’t feel the effects of stomach acid flowing into your esophagus.
 There are a few key differences between the two.

 It is not recommended that you take PPIs and acid controllers at the same time.
-If you have heartburn that’s uncontrolled with a PPI, talk to your doctor about options to help you find relief.
+If you have heartburn that cannot be controlled with a PPI, talk to your doctor about other options to help you find relief.

-In short, while PPIs and acid controllers both reduce the amount of acid your stomach produces, H2 blockers work more quickly than PPI’s, providing relief in as little as 15-30 minutes.
-PPIs can take longer to kick in, but provide lasting relief, making them ideal for sufferers of frequent heartburn.
-If you suffer from frequent heartburn (2 or more days per week), PPIs like Prilosec OTC can help you find relief*.
+In short, while PPIs and acid controllers both reduce the amount of acid your stomach produces, H2 blockers work more quickly than PPIs, providing relief in as little as 15-30 minutes.
+PPIs can take longer to kick in, but provide longer-lasting relief, making them ideal for sufferers of frequent heartburn.
+If you suffer from frequent heartburn (two or more days per week), PPIs like Prilosec OTC can help you find relief*.
 Prilosec OTC contains the active ingredient omeprazole, while other over-the-counter (OTC) PPIs contain either esomeprazole or lansoprazole.

 Hear from a Prilosec OTC user on why they decided to try a PPI like Prilosec OTC

 *It’s possible while taking Prilosec OTC.
 Proton Pump Inhibitors like Prilosec OTC work differently to treat frequent heartburn for 14 days.
 Compared to how antacids and H2 blockers work for heartburn.
 Use all heartburn medications as directed.
 Do not take for more than 14 days or more often than every 4 months unless directed by a doctor.
 Not for immediate relief.